VivekMalhan666/VivekMalhan666/README.md

 has landed me some of the best opportunities I could have ever dreamt of, in the last few years.

-Spending almost 2 years now in web development, I have landed myself into various opportunistic projects and platform to work with people with diverse intellect.
+Spending almost 2 years now in web development, and a year in pentesting I have landed myself into various opportunistic projects and platform to work with people with diverse intellect.
 For me work has always been my priority.

-Social media is a tool you can use to leverage your digital identity, an identity on which only you have the control.
-I am a product of digital identity and strongly believe in creating an online presence.